DenWouk/eCommerce-Application/README.md

 If you need assistance or have any questions, feel free to reach out to the project maintainers.

+## Technology Stack

+The Ecommerce Application is built on a modern and versatile technology stack, combining both frontend and backend technologies to deliver a seamless shopping experience.
+The core technologies used are as follows:

+**Frontend**:
+- **Next.js**: As a powerful React framework, Next.js empowers the application with server-rendered capabilities, ensuring fast load times and search engine optimization.
+Learn more [Next.js Documentation](https://nextjs.org/docs)

+- **React**: The frontend is constructed using React, allowing for the creation of interactive and dynamic user interfaces, enhancing the user experience.
+Learn more [React + Next Documentation](https://react.dev/learn/start-a-new-react-project)

+- **TypeScript**: By leveraging TypeScript, the frontend codebase benefits from static typing, catching errors early in the development process and providing better tooling support.
+Learn more [TypeScript Documentation](https://www.typescriptlang.org/docs/)

+- **Tailwind CSS**: Tailwind CSS is employed as the utility-first CSS framework, enabling rapid frontend development with pre-defined utility classes.
+Learn more [Tailwind Documentation](https://tailwindui.com/documentation)

+- **ESLint**: ESLint ensures code quality by identifying and addressing code issues, enforcing consistent coding standards across the frontend codebase.

+- **Prettier**: The integration of Prettier automates code formatting, ensuring a uniform and clean codebase for enhanced readability.

+- **Jest**: Jest is utilized as the testing framework for frontend unit testing, validating the functionality and reliability of components.

+**Backend**:

+The backend of the Ecommerce Application is powered by commercetools.com, a headless platform that provides a scalable and secure foundation for managing product data, orders, and transactions.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: